-When a boiler receives a command to fire:

-Runtime messages are displayed in the lower left corner of the Home Screen.
+When a boiler receives a command to fire: Runtime messages are displayed in the lower left corner of the Home Screen.
 See Section Messages for descriptions.

-- 1. The system pump relay is enabled and the H-Net control displays "Waiting for Flow" until the flow-switch closes between J11A, 1 & 2 within the programmed time (10 seconds default). - 2.
-All elements in the interlock string, terminated between J11A and J11B, must be closed before the sequence is allowed to continue. - If all interlocks are closed, relay K5 is enabled to command the combustion-air damper open (if used).
+- 1. The system pump relay is enabled and the H-Net control displays "Waiting for Flow" until the flow-switch closes between J11A, 1 & 2 within the programmed time (10 seconds default). - All elements in the interlock string, terminated between J11A and J11B, must be closed before the sequence is allowed to continue. - 3.
+If all interlocks are closed, relay K5 is enabled to command the combustion-air damper open (if used).
 The H-Net control displays "Waiting for Damper to Open" until the damper end switch closes. - 4.
-Relay K6 is enabled energizing the local pump (if used).
+Relay K6 is energized enabling the local pump (if used).
 The H-Net control commences its "Waiting for Flow" timer (adjustable 10-240 sec.).
-The flow switch contact is checked on terminals J11B, 5 &6. - 5.
+The flow switch contact is checked on terminals J11B, 5 &6.
+If equipped with a SIKA flow sensor the flow proof will display a GPM value based on the boiler model. - 5.
 With all the interlocks closed, the boiler start relay K1 is enabled and energizes terminal 6 on the ignition control.
 This signal is present on J5 Boiler Start/ Operator.
-The control now displays "Waiting for Start Sequence"
+The control now displays "Waiting for Start Sequence".

 - 6. The ignition control begins its cycle and provides an output signal from terminal 4 to the H-Net control J5 Blower.
 The H-Net control responds and provides an output signal to the VFD which sets the blower to the programmed pre-purge speed.
 If an Ametek blower is used, a soft start speed is applied before the pre-purge speed. - 7.
-After air-flow is established the ignition control waits for the air switch to close.
+After airflow is established the ignition control waits for the air switch to close.
 When the air switch closes it provides an input to terminal 7 of the Honeywell FSM and pre-purge timing commences.
 The H-Net display indicates "Pre-Purge". - 8.
 When purge is complete the ignition control energizes the pilot gas valve from terminal 8, and the spark generator from terminal 10, beginning a 10-second Pilot Flame Establishing Period (PFEP).
 The H-Net control responds to J5 Pilot Valve and provides an output signal to the blower which sets the blower speed to the programmed ignition speed.
 The H-Net display indicates "Pilot". - 9.
 At the end of the PFEP the spark generator is deenergized.
 If the pilot flame is detected, by the UV scanner, the ignition control energizes the main gas valve from terminal 9 to J5 Main Valve.
 The H-Net display indicates "Running 0%" (0% indicates PID modulation signal is not being calculated yet). - 10.
 If main-flame is detected the H-Net control holds the burner at the low-fire rate for the MODULATION DELAY time period.
 After this timer expires, the PID allows the boiler to modulate and places the boiler into the running state.